stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

    function in fusion-friendly form, but if by the time we hint phase 1 fusion still did not happen, it's better to rewrite it back.

-     It may be not obvious how result of `"map"` is going to match the `"mapList"` rules, but if you keep in mind definition of `build g = g (:) []` and the fact that it will most certainly be inlined by phase 1, then `"mapList"` should make perfect sense.
+     It may be not obvious how the result of `"map"` is going to match the `"mapList"` rules, but if you keep in mind the definition of `build g = g (:) []` and the fact that it will most certainly be inlined by phase 1, then `"mapList"` should make perfect sense.

 You might be thinking: “Fusion?
-Yet another buzzword in never-ending Haskell dictionary?”.
+Yet another buzzword in the never-ending Haskell dictionary?”.
 This brings us to the next major topic of this tutorial…

 ## Fusion